Ex-Giuliani Buddy Lev Parnas Convicted in Illegal Foreign Influence Operation

 He was convicted on five counts of illegal campaign contributions and one count of filing a false report with the Federal Election Commission.
 He could face up to five years in prison for each of the campaign finance charges and 20 years in prison for the false FEC report.

-Parnas, one of the many characters in Giuliani’s quest to tie Joe Biden to Ukraine, had been on trial for two weeks over the charges, which included donations made to Trump-aligned PACs on behalf of Russian donor Andrey Muraviev.
-The donations were part of an effort to launch a marijuana business.
+Parnas, one of the many characters in Giuliani’s quest to tie Joe Biden to Ukraine, had been on trial for two weeks over the illicit operation, which included donations made to Trump-aligned PACs on behalf of Russian donor Andrey Muraviev.
+The donations, made just before the 2018 election cycle, were part of an effort to launch a marijuana business.

+“These men shoveled thousands and thousands of dollars of foreign money to U.S. politicians, laughing about how they were breaking the law along the way,” Assistant U.S. Attorney Anne Flodr said during her opening statement.
+“That is what secret foreign money infiltrating an American election looks like.”

+The initial 2019 indictment also alleged Parnas tried to influence politicians to remove the then-U.S. ambassador to Ukraine, Marie Yovanovitch, though prosecutors elected not to pursue that charge.

 The Soviet-born magnate denied ever using the money on behalf of Muraviev, though prosecutors showed how he curried favor in Republican circles, including among Trump colleagues such as Florida Gov. Ron DeSantis, to obtain influence.